 The Statement of Net Position and Statement of Activities display information concerning the county as a whole.
 The statements include all nonfiduciary activities of the primary government.
 For the most part, the effect of interfund activity has been removed from these statements.
 Governmental activities are generally financed through taxes, intergovernmental revenues and other nonexchange revenues and are reported separately from business-type activities.
 Business-type activities rely mainly on fees and charges for support.

-PONTOTOC COUNTY, MISSISSIPPI NOTES TO FINANCIAL STATEMENTS
+PONTOTOC COUNTY, MISSISSIPPI NOTES TO FINANCIAL STATEMENTS For the Year Ended September 30, 2018

 B. Basis of Presentation - Continued.